 Should You Supplement If Your Pet Takes Medication?

-It is always advised to consult with your veterinarian if your dog or cat is on a prescription medication before giving supplements.
+It is always advised to consult with your veterinarian if your dog or cat is on prescription medication before giving supplements.
 Also, check with your pet care professional to ensure that you are giving your pet the right dosage of supplements.